Worrying about the differences between American and other versions of English feels old-fashioned in an era of global connections.

 If you write for English-speakers outside of North America, your words and your meaning will be easier to read, better understood and unambiguous if you follow local use.

-And that matters online, where a writer’s voice takes on far more importance.
+That matters online, where a writer’s voice takes on far more importance.
+Most Americans won’t worry.
+A few pedants might niggle, others will find non-American use charming.

-At the same time, you’ll find words flow more fluently when you are comfortable with your English.
+At the same time, you’ll find your own words flow more fluently when you are comfortable with your language.

 Another reason not to force yourself into using American English is you may occasionally get it wrong.
-At worse, American English speakers will spot you as a phony.
+At worse, Americans will spot you as a phony.
 More likely, you will be misunderstood.
+This also works in reverse.